Ella, 3 months: Catnapping all day and unsettled at bedtime

 Louise started following the nap timings in our Program and after chatting with our sleep consultants, she was also advised to use blackout blinds in Ella's room.
 This would make it easier for Ella to sleep for longer stretches in the day and it would also help her to settle quicker at bedtime.

 All humans need the dark, in order to release melatonin, the hormone that helps us to fall asleep and stay asleep.
 Since Ella's room was quite light, her body wasn't releasing enough melatonin to help her to stay asleep at bedtime, which was contributing to her waking 45 minutes later.

 A week into the Program and Ella was a different baby!
-Now that she was being put to bed at the right time to allow her to fall asleep easily and stay asleep for longer.
-Keeping the afternoon nap short meant she was good and ready for bed come 7pm and was able to do a longer stretch overnight as a result.
+Now that she was being put to bed at the right times, she was able to fall asleep easily and stay asleep for longer.
+Keeping the afternoon nap short also meant she was good and ready for sleep come bedtime at 7pm and was able to sleep for a longer stretch overnight as a result.

-"I wish I had found you guys sooner!
+I wish I had found you guys sooner!
 Your Program has made all the difference to my little girl's sleep and it was a lot easier than I thought it would be.
-The support in this group has also been amazing and I will be recommending you to everyone I know!"
+The support in this group has also been amazing and I will be recommending you to everyone I know!